 Genealogy and DNA

 DNA is an exciting new tool in tracing genealogy.
 There are several DNA services that process your genetic information and return a map showing where your genes traveled over the centuries.
-I have some privacy concerns about using those, myself, but your mileage may vary.
+I have some privacy concerns about turning my DNA over to companies who aren’t accountable to anybody, but your mileage may vary.